Talent Builds

 Divine Toll and Divine Resonance

-Divine Resonance adds an additional effect to Divine Toll, causing you to shoot out an Avenger’s Shield at your current target every 5s for 15s.
+As for Divine Resonance, this adds an additional effect to Divine Toll, causing you to shoot out an Avenger’s Shield at your current target every 5s for 15s after you initially use it.
 If tracked you can also get some very good value out of this talent in M+ situations, allowing you to keep multiple mobs interrupted for the duration, while also proccing bonus hammers from the previously mentioned Punishment talent.
 In ST situations this also increases the value of Divine Toll slightly, as it now accounts for 4 Avenger’s Shield presses with a single GCD.

 Divine Purpose

 One of the more powerful throughput nodes on the class tree, Divine Purpose gives your holy power spenders the ability to make your next spender free to cast.
-For the most part you’ll just use this on another Shield of the Righteous cast to give you some more damage, but it also opens up the possibility to cast Word of Glory without impacting your Shield of the Righteous uptime, which can also give significant defensive benefits if you’re spec’d into Faith in the Light.
+For the most part you’ll just use this on another Shield of the Righteous cast to give you some more damage, but it also opens up the possibility to cast Word of Glory without impacting your Shield of the Righteous uptime.

 Sacrifice of the Just and Recompense